DataDog/openfeature-js-client/CONTRIBUTING.md

    npm publish --tag alpha  # or --tag preview (same as core)
    ```

+## Licensing

+Ensure license information for newly added third party packages are included in LICENSE-3rdparty.csv.
+For Datadog employees, this can be done automatically with `yarn licenses:generate`.

 ## Code Style

 - Use TypeScript for all new code